 - People in your entourage see that you need help and tell you

 There are known treatments to cure or relieve symptoms of mental illness.
 Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the faster he or she will recover.
+The earlier an affected person consults with a doctor, the better are her or his chances of recovery.

 In most cases, mental illness is treated effectively through psychotherapy, medicine, or a combination of both.